-Bleach is a harsh chemical.
+Deciphering care symbol for bleach isn’t hard.
 If there are specific care instructions regarding bleach for your garment, they will be indicated by a triangle symbol.

 A plain triangle means that you may bleach the garment as needed.
 Some garments can only be bleached with non-chlorine bleach.
 If your garment’s care tag has a triangle with stripes, use non-chlorine bleach as needed.

 Some garments should not be bleached at all.
 These garments will have a triangle with an “X” symbol over it.

 Drying instructions will be indicated on the care tag by a circle in a square symbol.

 - Solid Circle: Dry the garment with no heat.